Introduction to PMP Study Plan

 The first work of an aspirant has to fix a target date for examination, and then he or she should chalk out a plan for substantial time division of doing a study based on his or her working schedule.

 2. Make your Own PMP Study Plan

-The candidate has to realize his or her preference for doing study.
-Some people prefer classroom based training courses while others like to do online courses.
+The candidate has to realize his or her preference for doing a study.
+Some people prefer classroom-based training courses, while others like to do online courses.
 It is better to get a partner who is also preparing for PMP.
 It supposes to give a good outcome because both the aspirants can discuss various concepts and share their views.